Reading for graduate students

 Purely Functional Data Structures

-provides a full treatment of the frequently used data structures in
+provides a full treatment of frequently used data structures in

 their purely functional form.